SystemsApproach/ops/monitor.rst

 monitoring and troubleshooting are just a continuation of testing, except under production workloads rather than test workloads.
 In fact, the same set of tools can be used on either side of the development-vs-production boundary.
-For example, as anyone that has profiled a program will recognize and appreciate, tracing is an extremely valuable tool during development—both to track down bugs and to tune performance.
+For example, as anyone who has profiled a program will recognize and appreciate, tracing is an extremely valuable tool during development—both to track down bugs and to tune performance.
 Similarly, artificial end-to-end tests can